What are Rainforests?

 Given climate change, our planet needs more land covered with trees and forests – preferably rainforests.

-Unfortunately, increasing urbanization, growing population, and insatiable human desires are putting a lot of stress on these rainforests.
-Trees in the forests are cleared by chainsaws & bulldozers for human expansion, wood use, agriculture, and raising animals.
+Unfortunately, increasing urbanization, growing population, and insatiable human desires put a lot of stress on these rainforests.
+Forest trees are cleared by chainsaws & bulldozers for human expansion, wood use, agriculture, and raising animals.

 Wrapping Up – What can we do to Protect Rainforests?